-Doc: TCTTP and Quality Improvement Page 4 Author: Executive Directors Date: 2019-05-29 Version 1.0 Review Date: July 2019
+Doc: 2019-09-25 Item 05 Towards 2020 TCTTP and Quality Improvement Page 5 Author: Executive Directors Date: 2019-09-25 Version 1.0 Review Date: Nov 2019

 What is the data telling us - For incidents with a referral or discharge outcome (Chart 1.1) the data demonstrates that performance stabilised around the mean of 33.4% following winter 2017/18 when special cause variation was observed.
 Another peak exhibiting special cause variation was observed in December 2018.
+However, there has been a sustainable upward trend and the recalculated mean at December 2018 demonstrates a statistical shift in improving the number of patients who are provided with a referral or discharge outcome and therefore provided with care at home or in the community.

-January - April 2019 data points are back within normal control limits with 34.9% of patients managed at home or by an alternative to the Emergency Department in April 2019.
-The last five data points are above the mean and we will continue to monitor the data to determine if this is a sustainable positive shift (eight points or more above the mean).
+The June to August 2019 data points show over 36% of patients have been managed at home or by an alternative to the Emergency Department.
+The last two months data points are just above the upper control limit suggesting special cause variation.

 For incidents with a Hear and Treat referral or discharge outcome (Chart 1.2) the data shows a similar pattern to that seen in Chart 1.1.
-Following the special cause variation seen in December 2018, performance in 2019 is back within normal control limits with 15.1% of patients receiving a Hear and Treat referral or discharge outcome in April 2019.
-This is the highest percentage recorded, excluding the special cause variation seen over the last two winters, and surpasses our aim of 15%.
+Following the special cause variation seen in December 2018, there has been a sustainable upward trend and the recalculated mean at December 2018 demonstrates a statistical shift in improving the number of patients who are provided with a referral or discharge outcome following telephone triage.
+In July and August 2019, 17% of patients were managed by telephone triage.
+The last 6 months have surpassed our aim of 15%.

-For incidents with a See and Treat referral or discharge outcome (Chart 1.3), the data shows variation within normal limits, following recalculation of the mean after the previous positive statistical shift observed, and performance continues to remain stable at this increased level.
-In April 2019 19.8% of patients received a See and Treat referral or discharge outcome.
+For incidents with a See and Treat referral or discharge outcome (Chart 1.3), the data shows variation within normal limits, following recalculation of the mean at April 2018 after the previous positive statistical shift observed.
+Performance continues to remain stable at this increased level.
+In August 2019, 19.8% of patients were managed by face to face assessment without requiring onward transport to the Emergency Department.

 Why - After the significant winter pressures in 2017/18, the Service has made improvements in transferring calls to NHS 24 for patients to receive the most appropriate care, as well as creating capacity for clinical advisors to provide clinical assessment by telephone.
 A further change to transfer more calls to NHS 24 was made on 11 December 2018.
-The data shows this has made a positive impact on Hear and Treat outcomes and the first four data points of 2019 suggest this improvement is being sustained.
+The data shows this has made a positive and sustainable improvement in managing patients by telephone triage.
+The July and August data points which are above the upper control limit are likely to be due to increased demand within this patient cohort and the data will continue to be monitored to better understand.
+June, July and August saw the numerator go over 8000 - to date this has normally been seen over the winter period.
+This needs to be better understood but is likely to be due to continued transfer of calls to NHS 24 and improved training and capacity of clinical advisors resulting in CSD H&T outcomes as well as transfer to NHS24.
+Other factors like increase in demand of low acuity callers due to Edinburgh festival and sunny days will have played a part but we do not normally see this level of impact.